kevindicke/Hang-Man/README.md

 ##### -Name entry
 ##### -Pick number of rounds player would like to play
 ##### -Sound effects for current and wrong letters

+### User story

+##### As Player 1 I want to pick a 6 character word that will be difficult for Player 2 solve in 6 guesses.
+And as Player 2 I would want to do the same.